Key Elements of CET Gap Programs

 Gap at CET programs operate alongside CET college programs.
 We have provided academically rigorous instruction since our first program opened in Beijing in 1982.
 Our success in China inspired other programs around the world, and you benefit from this experience.
 Your peers will be undergraduate students from universities throughout the US.
 The institutions that send the most students to CET college programs each year include American University, Brandeis University, Lewis & Clark College, University of North Carolina at Chapel Hill, University of Michigan, University of Minnesota Twin Cities, University of Virginia, Vanderbilt University, and Yale University.

 Passionate, Dedicated Instructors

-Intercultural learning does not stop when you leave the classroom on CET Gap programs.
+Intercultural learning does not stop when you leave the classroom on Gap at CET programs.
 Your housing is an extension of your academic experience.
 It’s a place to practice your language skills, connect with local students or families in a meaningful way, and get new perspectives about culture, politics, and life in your host country.

-Local Roommates in Amman, Beijing, and Osaka
+Local Roommates in Amman, Beijing, Cali, Osaka, and São Paulo

 Local roommates are a hallmark of CET programs.
 We launched our first roommate program in 1988 in Harbin, China and brought this model with us as we expanded around the globe.
 Roommates are college students at local universities selected by CET for their commitment to educational and cultural exchange.